-- Prepare for and review Leadership Team materials prior to meetings, participate in and attend approximately 70% (five of seven) of Leadership Team virtual meetings and 50% (one of two) in-person meetings.
-Leaders are expected to inform CAN staff and co-chairs through the RSVP process on whether they are going to miss a meeting which counts as an "excused" absence (as long as they are still consistent with attendance requirements).
-If necessary, a Leadership Team member may require one excused absence per year.
-An unexcused absence will trigger communication from CAN to provide a meeting update.
-Participation that is inconsistent with the attendance requirement may result in a request for Leadership Team resignation. - Respond to time-sensitive communications (within three business days) from the Executive Director or other Leadership Team Members either through email or phone, particularly when a vote is needed - Serve at least one 3-year term (with the opportunity for a second term) - Actively participate on at least one of CAN's Leadership Team Committees, potentially serving as a Committee Lead and therefore a member of the Committee Leads Collaborative. - Ask timely and substantive questions at Leadership Team and committee meetings while supporting the decisions on issues decided by the Leadership Team. - Suggest agenda items for Leadership Team, Standing, or Ad Hoc Committee meetings to ensure that significant ideas are addressed. - Dedicate an average of 4-8 hours a month to CAN-related activities. - Participate consistently with the CAN Conflict of Interest Policy.
+- Prepare for and review Leadership Team materials prior to meetings, participate in and attend approximately 67% (four of six) of Leadership Team virtual meetings and at least 50% of a two-day annual in-person retreat.
+Leaders are expected to inform CAN staff and Co-chairs through the RSVP process.
+Leaders who are absent from meetings must review post-meeting materials and take it upon themselves to clarify any questions or issues they may have as a result of their review of the post-meeting materials. - CAN has created a flexible Leave of Absence Policy (Appendix C) to support the success of CAN Leaders in the case of life and career changing events.
+Participation that is inconsistent with the attendance requirement and Leave of Absence policy may result in a request for Leadership Team resignation. - Respond to time-sensitive communications (within three business days) from the Executive Director or other Leadership Team Members either through email or phone, particularly when a vote is needed. - Serve at least one 3-year term (with the opportunity for a second term). - Actively participate in CAN's Action Teams as needed and as capacity allows. - Ask timely and substantive questions at Leadership Team and Action Team meetings while supporting the decisions on issues decided by the Leadership Team. - Suggest agenda items for Leadership Team and Action Team meetings to ensure that significant ideas are addressed. - Dedicate an average of 4-8 hours a month to CAN-related activities. - Participate consistently with the CAN Conflict of Interest Policy (Appendix B).

-Strategic Planning and Visioning
+Strategic Planning, Visioning, and Monitoring

-- Define/set the direction for CAN's mission and vision in partnership with CAN's Executive Director and staff. - Make decisions on whether CAN takes on new initiatives, partnerships, and funded projects related to CAN's Strategic Direction. - Actively monitor the development of staff work to achieve the goals, objectives, and outputs related to implementing CANs strategic direction. - Inform how CAN assesses, documents, and communicates its impact.
-Share CAN's impact with your Networks. - Annually assess and offer input to improved organizational success
+- Define/set the direction for CAN's mission and vision in partnership with CAN's Executive Director and staff. - Advise on whether CAN takes on new initiatives, partnerships, and funded projects related to CAN's Strategic Direction. - Advise CAN staff on the qualities and infrastructure needed to effectively take on new initiatives, partnerships, and funded projects related to CAN's Strategic Direction. - Actively monitor the development of CAN staff implementation efforts to advance the goals, objectives, outputs, and funded efforts related to CAN's Strategic Direction. - Inform how CAN assesses, documents, and communicates its impact.
+Share CAN's impact with your Networks. - Annually assess and offer input to improved organizational success.